PROGRAM GUIDE | COURSE DESCRIPTIONS | FACULTY | SCHEDULE OF COURSES

 All of the program's faculty have recent or current work experience in business-related professions.
 The full-time faculty includes professors with doctorate and master's degrees.

-Students in the M.A. program range in age from 20s to their mid-50s, and most are currently employed in a wide variety of business professions.
+Students in the organizational leadership master's degree program range in age from 20s to their mid-50s, and most are currently employed in a wide variety of business professions.
 Therefore, students can extend their professional network and gain valuable insights from fellow classmates.

 Some of the courses in the Master of Arts in organizational leadership program include: